President Obama with Israeli Prime Minister Benjamin Netanyahu in the Oval Office

 Israeli leaders in the recent past claimed talks were not occurring or did not include certain territories only later to admit the territory in question had been ceded in secret negotiations.

-After months of denials the status of Jerusalem was on the table during negotiations, Olmert’s office finally confirmed in August 2008 that Jerusalem had been included in talks.
+After months of denials that the status of Jerusalem was on the table during negotiations, Olmert’s office finally confirmed in August 2008 that Jerusalem had been included in talks.
 Also, weeks before he departed office, Olmert gave an interview to Israel’s leading daily, Yediot Aharonot, admitting that during negotiations he offered Abbas 94 percent of the West Bank and peripheral areas of eastern Jerusalem.
 Olmert’s office repeatedly had denied such talks.

 Similarly, Prime Minister Ariel Sharon ran for office in 2000 on the very election platform that he would not withdraw from the Gaza Strip.
 Sharon was running against Amram Mitzneh, a leader of Israel’s leftist Labor party who had pledged to evacuate Gaza.
 In 2004, Sharon did an about face and announced his Gaza disengagement policy.
 One year later, Sharon pulled all Jewish communities out of the Gaza Strip.